 Adjacent to the pawn shop's south parking lot is Pawn Plaza .
 A small complex of metal “cube” modules reminiscent of Vegas' Downtown Container Park, the 12,000-square-foot plaza houses several retailers, plus a few eateries to feed hungry “Pawn Stars” pilgrims.

-Nightlife“The City That Never Sleeps” lives up to its nickname in the velvet rope nightclubs and ultra-sleek lounges that are a fixture in nearly every hotel-casino on the Strip.
+Las Vegas Nightlife“The City That Never Sleeps” lives up to its nickname.
+There's no shortage of things to do thanks to the velvet rope nightclubs and ultra-sleek lounges that are a fixture in nearly every hotel-casino on the Strip.
 The Vegas club scene is littered with celebrity names—tabloid and otherwise—but the insanely long lines outside the hippest hot spots means there are still lots of regular folks who want to boogie with the beautiful people and are willing to pay a $30 (and up) cover charge to do so.

 Many clubs set aside tables for the extortionate practice known as “bottle service.”
 Reserving a table usually requires that you buy several bottles of booze at sky-high mark-ups.
 If your wallet’s fat, this is the fast track into nearly every club.
-Phone ahead or talk to the doorman when you arrive.
+Call your destination ahead of time or talk to the doorman when you arrive.
 Note: It's not a good idea to purchase so-called “VIP” nightclub passes from freelance hawkers on the Strip.
 Though the passes are usually legit, the promise of VIP treatment is almost always a scam.
 At the club you'll wait in line just like everyone else.